Sullla's AI Survivor Season Three Alternate Histories

 Overview

-As it turned out, this ended up being another one of those “Big Three” Alternate Histories.
-The story of this map was that of Louis, Kublai Khan, and Hannibal being the alpha males who bullied and pansted the three beta males, that being Ramesses, the Burger King, and the aforementioned Caesar.
+Instead, this ended up being another “Big Three” set, with the trio of Louis, Kublai Khan, and Hannibal being the alpha males who bullied and pantsed the three beta male trio of Ramesses, the Burger King, and the aforementioned Caesar.
 Some stats to highlight this disparity:

-1. The Big Three combined for 18 wins, with the two outliers (both Ramesses victories) coming when Louis and Kublai dragged each other out of the game with early warring.
+1. The Big Three combined for 18 wins, with the two outliers (both Ramesses victories) stemming from Louis and Kublai dragging each other down with early warring.

 2. The Big Three all survived the majority of these replays; the three stooges never exceeded a 35% survival rate.

-3. 15/20 games saw two members of the Big Three occupy the top two spots.
-All except for one game (Game 4) saw at least one of the Big Three advance to the Championship Round.
+3. 15/20 games saw two members of the Big Three occupy the top two spots; 19/20 saw at least one of the Big Three advance to the Championship Round.

 However, there was a boom-or-bust nature among the Big Three, with each member experiencing the entire gamut of possible results.
-Their victories could be easy romps or brutally hardfought wins, their 2nd place finishes could be near-wins or lucky backdoor games, and their eliminations could be embarrassing early exits or heartbreaking last-minute collapses.
-The Jekyll-and-Hyde nature of the Big Three was also apparent in the general map dynamics, as it felt like every game was either a laugher (Games 10, 14, 18) or a bloody slogfest (Games 13, 16, 20).
+Their victories could be quick romps or hard-fought wins, their 2nd place finishes could be near-wins or lucky backdoor games, and their eliminations could be embarrassing early exits or heartbreaking last-minute collapses.
+The Jekyll-and-Hyde nature of the Big Three was also apparent in the general map dynamics, as it felt like every game was either a laugher (Games 10, 14, 18) or a brutal slogfest (Games 13, 16, 20).
 Oftentimes, whichever leaders made it to the finish line depended on who was able to get on the right side of dogpiles.
 One thing remained constant: the relatively low number of wars.
-Despite this aggressive bunch of leaders, the war counter was quite low due to most wars being fought to the death, whether it was due to a war being a vicious dogpile, a protracted stalemate, or a much stronger leader Thanos snapping some poor sap out of the realm of existence.
-There was also frequent last minute vulturing of dying civs that artificially ticked up the war counter in many games.
+Despite this aggressive bunch of leaders, the war counter was quite low as most wars were fought to the death, whether it was a vicious dogpile, a protracted stalemate, or a modernized leader Thanos snapping some poor Medieval sap out of the realm of existence.
+The "relevant" war counter was even lower, as there was quite a bit of last minute vulturing of dying civs to artificially tick up the war counter.

-An interesting tidbit was that although the Big Three clearly dominated the Winner and Runner Up categories, First To Die turned out to be much more unpredictable.
-Although the community favorites (Louis, Ramesses) were reasonable picks (especially Ramesses), every leader ended up First To Die at least once, and all save for Kublai Khan got that distinction multiple times.
+Although the Big Three clearly dominated the Winner and Runner Up categories, First To Die turned out to be quite unpredictable.
+Although the community favorites of Louis and Ramesses were reasonable picks, especially the latter, every leader was First To Die at least once, and all save for Kublai Khan got that distinction multiple times.
 As it turned out, dogpiles were hard to predict, and a few games saw a leader collapse from a dominating position to be First To Die after getting ganged up on.
-Whichever victory condition took place was also a tossup, dependent on if the winning leader chose to leverage his tech advantage into world domination or into a more peaceful conclusion.
-Unsurprisingly, Louis leaned towards Cultural wins, Hannibal opted for Space, and Kublai for Domination.
+Whichever victory condition took place was also a tossup, dependent on who the winning leader was and if he chose to leverage his advantage into world domination or a more peaceful conclusion.
+Unsurprisingly, Louis leaned towards Cultural wins, Hannibal towards Space, and Kublai towards Domination.
 Unlike Playoff Two, where the UN was one of the defining facets of the map, these games never came close to a Diplomatic finish.
-The religions were dominated by Ramesses, Charlie, and (to a lesser extent) Louis, but religion was of little relevance in these games save for aiding pushes towards Cultural victories - border tensions were the primary drivers of conflict.
-Ramesses was by far the most successful at spreading his religion, but this did little to help him.
+The religions were dominated by Ramesses, Charlie, and (to a lesser extent) Louis, but religion was of little diplomatic relevance; Ramesses was by far the most successful at spreading his religion, and we can see how much it helped him.
+Due to the mix of aggressive and culturally inclined leaders, there were far too many border tensions for any stable alliances to form.

 How Typical Was the Actual Game?

 0/10.
-I had a hunch that the livestream game was an unlikely result.
-Both of the advancing leaders got insane goodie hut luck, with Julius Caesar popping Mysticism before morphing into Constantine, and Kublai Khan popping an early Writing to enhance his already formidable land-grabbing abilities.
+I had a hunch that the livestream game was an unlikely result, as both of the advancing leaders had some insane goodie hut luck, Julius Caesar popping Mysticism before morphing into Constantine, and Kublai Khan popping an early Writing to enhance his already formidable land-grabbing abilities.
 With Louis sandwiched between the two lucky bastards of the map, this was bad news for him and ultimately the rest of the world.
-However, looking at these results, I am not sure if Caesar has many prospects in this setup even with Deity starting techs.
+However, looking at these results, I am unsure if Caesar has many prospects in this setup even with Deity starting techs.

 Analyzing each leader’s individual performance: